What to do in 5 days in Venice? Discover with us the perfect itinerary to enjoy the best of this unique city, with the desire to return.

 So what are you waiting for, come with us for 5 days in Venice.

 For a perfect itinerary in Venice, it is essential to start from Piazza San Marco, an iconic square and an obligatory starting point, represented in thousands of photographs.
-It is the only square properly so called in Venice; all the other squares are called campi.
+It is the only square properly called ‘piazza’ in Venice; all the other squares are called campi.
 We are in the Sestiere San Marco (district).
 Head towards the Basilica of San Marco, try to arrive for the opening hours so as not to find queues and appreciate the most beautiful mosaics of Venice studded with gold, then go to Palazzo Ducale, the ancient seat of the Doge and one of the symbols of the city.
 The building represents one of the masterpieces of Venetian Gothic.
 In the basement of the Doge's Palace, don't miss the piombi, the prisons, where also the famous Giacomo Casanova was imprisoned.

 After the prisons returned to Piazza San Marco and breathed deeply, Napoleon Bonaparte defined this square as the most beautiful living room in the world and he was not wrong.

-Also in Piazza San Marco, the Correr Museum is worth a visit, through this museum you will be able to discover the history of Venice and unusual curiosities, such as the elegant shoes that the ladies wore when there was high tide that will look like stilts to you.
+Also in Piazza San Marco, the Correr Museum is worth a visit.
+Through this museum you will be able to discover the history of Venice and unusual curiosities, such as the elegant shoes that the ladies wore when there was high tide that will look like stilts to you.
 The art, civilization and history of Venice are enclosed in this museum.
 Also on Piazza San Marco is the Marciana National Library, one of the largest Italian libraries, where you can admire the monumental rooms.

-Treat yourself to a little rest and take a walk on the banks, stretch out in the direction of the Biennale gardens, here the space widens, and the horizon opens up, before arriving at the Biennale gardens you will find the Marinaressa gardens with even some benches look at the sea, from here you can also see the Lido of Venice, where we will stop later.
 If instead of the bench you prefer an aperitif, some music and happiness, go to Strani, a mix between a pub and a bacaro (tavern, wine bar) where you can enjoy a spritz accompanied by cichéti (delicious appetizers).

 The first day flew by, but Venice is like that.